Overview

 connection.close()

-PostgreSQL is a powerful, open-source relational database system.
-The psycopg2 library is the most popular tool for connecting to PostgreSQL in Python.
+PostgreSQL is an advanced, open-source relational database system known for its scalability and performance.
+The psycopg2 library is the most widely used adapter for connecting Python to PostgreSQL.

 1. Installing psycopg2